khaaaleed-5/ZeroToNet/README.md

 ## Overview

 ZeroToNet provides a comprehensive framework for creating neural networks from scratch.
-It includes modules as Dense architecture.
+It includes modules as Dense architecture till now.

 ## Features